Plant Profile: Poppin’ Poppies

 2011 mayaa

 There is a spot on the hill that we let them grow and grow.
 This variety of poppy can be very invasive as they spread rapidly by underground roots but they are still a favourite.
 But up there on the hill beside the grape vine we don’t mind how much they spread.
 I noticed they are even spreading under the fence into the neighbour’s yard.
 When they are finished blooming they all get cut down by the lawnmower.
-There is the odd bit of wild phlox growing in between them as well
+There is the odd bit of Dame’s Rocket growing in between them as well

 poppies growing at craftygardener.ca